dheerajvs/art-gallery/src/pages/about.md

   - place: 'Sydney, Australia'
     quote: >-
-      Recommended by a family friend, we approached Sowmya with the highest of expectation.
+      Recommended by a family friend, we approached Sowmya with the highest of expectations.
 We were not disappointed.
 Her oil painting sits proudly as a focal piece in our living room, the finish and delivery cannot be faulted!
     title: Bryce & Shilpa Searle
 ---